QuitoTactico/NOVVAE/README.md

   * [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
   * [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/)

+    > Via `winget install ffmpeg` on Windows cmd if you have [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) installed.
-    > Install it using `choco install ffmpeg` on cmd using admin privileges if you have [Chocolatey](https://chocolatey.org/) installed.
+    > Or install it using `choco install ffmpeg` on cmd using admin privileges if you have [Chocolatey](https://chocolatey.org/) installed.

   Ensure that the `ffmpeg` command is available in your system's PATH.
 You can check this by running: